TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Package Managment/readme.md

 # Update/ Patching using JumpCloud

 Numerous methods for patching mac systems exist.
 [AutoPkg](https://github.com/autopkg/autopkg) is a well supported, community backed project which uses "recipe" based code to process package installs and deployment.
-[Homebrew](https://brew.sh/) is another popular package manager for macOS.
-Either tool can be used in conjunction with JumpCloud to push and update applications on macOS systems.
-The scripts provided in this repository and within each package manager should be vetted by each admin before use in a production environment.
+AutoPkg can be used in conjunction with JumpCloud to push and update applications on macOS systems.
+Scripts provided in this repository should be vetted by each admin before use in a production environment.

-Prerequisites: Install Xcode command line tools (recommended for git).
+**Prerequisites**: Install Xcode command line tools (recommended for git).
 Xcode can be installed via a JumpCloud Command.
 [Rich Trouton's silent Xcode install script](https://github.com/rtrouton/rtrouton_scripts/tree/master/rtrouton_scripts/install_xcode_command_line_tools) is a valid way to do this.
 Add as a new command with a 5-10min timeout depending on network speed.

 ## AutoPKG

 Although AutoPkg is commonly used to source packages for deployment en masse, it has the ability to install packages locally.
-Many members in the Mac Admin community have built their own [AutoPkg repositories](https://github.com/autopkg) of software packages and published those on github.
+Members in the Mac Admin community have built their own [AutoPkg repositories](https://github.com/autopkg) of software packages and published those on github.
 AutoPkg is typically used with various processors to upload compiled packages directly to Munki, Jamf Pro, Filewave or other distribution points.

 AutoPkg can be installed locally on systems and directed to install ".download" recipes.
 Included within AutoPkg are several core processors which admins can leverage to take various action on package sources.
 The ".install" recipe extension takes the output of a .download recipe and installs it on a local system.
 The AutoPkg recipe system is very modular.
 An admin can build their own "exampleApplication.install" recipe based on "macAdminCommunityMember's-exampleApplication.download" recipe.
 Thus, an admin can install any community built recipe on local machines.
-Similarly, the .jss and .munki extensions build upon .download recipes to take additional action like uploading packages to Jamf Distribution points, creating smart groups and automating the package deployment process.
+Similarly, the .jss and .munki extensions build upon .download or .pkg recipes to take additional action like uploading packages to Jamf Distribution points, creating computer groups and automating the package deployment process.

-The recipe system of AutoPkg allows admins to have granular control of their packaging workflow.
+The recipe model of AutoPkg allows admins to have granular control of their packaging workflow.
 Without much configuration, AutoPkg can be used to install applications on local machines.
-Advanced workflows could be developed to check package sources for viruses and push packages to testing endpoints before general distribution. ~~In this example, we'll leverage AutoPkg's ability to simply source and install packages on a local system.~~
+Advanced workflows could be developed to check package sources for viruses and push packages to testing endpoints before general distribution.

 Requirements:

 * Admin user across all systems
 * Xcode Command Line Tools installed for the management of .git sources
 * At least one repository to search, download and install applications

+### Install AutoPkg on JumpCloud systems

 Deploy the [Mac - Install AutoPkg Package Manager](./Mac&#32;-&#32;Install&#32;AutoPkg&#32;Package&#32;Manager.md) command to your desires system endpoints.
+Note, this command should run as root.
+The Xcode command line tools application must be installed before AutoPkg

 ### Deployment of Chrome, Firefox and VLC with AutoPKG Example

 The [Mac - Install AutoPkg Apps](Mac&#32;-&#32;Install&#32;Homebrew&#32;Apps.md) command is included to provide admins with a one click example script to deploy Chrome, Firefox and VLC player.
 After the AutoPkg binary has been installed on a set of systems, deploy the [Mac - Install AutoPkg Apps](Mac&#32;-&#32;Install&#32;Homebrew&#32;Apps.md) command to the same set of systems running the command as a local admin.
 AutoPkg will download and install Chrome, Firefox and VLC.
+Note, this command should be run as a local admin, subsequent autopkg commands should be run on the same administrator account.

 ### Updating AutoPkg Managed Applications